 Hydrogen and oxygen are readily available to all organisms in the form of water, which just leaves nitrogen.
 Nitrogen gas makes up 70% of the atmosphere, so is readily abundant.
 However, the nitrogen atoms in nitrogen gas are joined by a triple bond, which makes the molecule very inert.
 In fact, one source of fixed nitrogen is through lightning strikes, which are one of the few phenomena powerful enough to tear the atoms apart.
 Fortunately, some organisms have evolved an enzyme called nitrogenase, which converts nitrogen gas into ammonia, which they and other organisms can metabolism.

 Nitrogenase uses a lot of energy, hydrolysing 16 molecules of ATP (the cell’s short-term energy store) for every molecule of nitrogen gas fixed.
-Nitrogenase is – necessarily – a very reactive enzyme, with a transition metal complex (which contains molybdenum, vanadium or iron), and so is highly susceptible to damage by oxygen.
+Nitrogenase is necessarily a very reactive enzyme: it has to break the triple bond in molecular nitrogen.
+This requires a transition metal complex (which contains molybdenum, vanadium or iron) and so is highly susceptible to damage by oxygen.
 As a result, most organisms that make nitrogenase live in anaerobic conditions, such as deep under the soil.

 Combining Photosynthesis with Nitrogenase